viklund/courses/cancergenomics/1610/labs/cancer_exercise.md

 where sampleid should be HCC1143 or HCC1954

 ### Questions
-Anser the following questions using a combination of the commands "grep", "|” and "wc":
+Answer the following questions using a combination of the commands "grep", "|” and "wc":
 14\.
 How many likely somatic mutations were detected in the two tumor genomes (HCC1143 and HCC1954)?
 15\.
 How many of these were located in exons?